starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 ## DirectX error message
-- Error may read "Star Citizen requires DirectX feature level of 11.1 as a minimum which is not supported at present on this machine"
+- Error may read `Star Citizen requires DirectX feature level of 11.1 as a minimum which is not supported at present on this machine`
   ![image](https://user-images.githubusercontent.com/3657071/224719841-ba1e831b-4ace-4f14-b423-3e49528154c6.png)
 - Check that the `Vulkan device` is not set to an integrated gpu (ie, Intel)
   - identify device name using command `vulkaninfo --summary | grep deviceName`